AgroCares/Open-Bodem-Index-Calculator/README.md

 <!-- badges: end -->

 This R package can be used to calculate the Open Bodem Index (OBI).
-The OBI is a tool that evalueate the soil of agricultural fields based on four main criteria: chemical, physical, biological and managment.
+The OBI is a tool that evaluate the soil of agricultural fields based on four main criteria: chemical, physical, biological and managment.
 These four criteria consist of more than 15 indicators to get an comprehensive picture of the soil.
 More information about the Open Bodem Index can be found at [Open Bodem Index](https://www.openbodemindex.nl).